jedwards1211/meteor-webpack-react/README.md

 # meteor-webpack-react

 This is a port of the Meteor sample-todos tutorial to a React UI built by Webpack.
 There is only a little bit of code to remove if you want to use this as an app skeleton.
+(But we're about to put it into a branch so that `master` is just an empty skeleton).

 ## Advantages over serving the UI straight out of the Meteor project